mnod/debian-live-builder/README.md

 ## how to use

-1. install ansible
+1. install ansible and make

-install ansible with pip (not with apt/yum)
+install ansible with pip (not with apt)

 	pip install ansible

+install make (it could be installed with apt)

+	apt install make

 2. clone this project